timofurrer/w1thermsensor/README.md

-# DS18B20
+# W1ThermSensor
-> This little pure python module provides a single class to get the temperature of a DS18B20 sensor<br>
+> This little pure python module provides a single class to get the temperature of a w1 therm sensor<br>
 > It can be easily used on are Rasperry Pi over the GPIO interface.

 ***

 *Author*: Timo Furrer <tuxtimo@gmail.com><br>
-*Version*: 0.01.03
+*Version*: 0.02.00

+## Supported devices

+The following w1 therm sensor devices are supported:

+* DS18S20
+* DS1822
+* DS18B20

 ## Setup

-You just need a DS18B20 temperature sensor. <br>
+You just need a w1 therm sensor. <br>
 Some of them can be bought here: [Adafruit: DS18B20](https://www.adafruit.com/search?q=DS18B20) <br>
 I've used a Raspberry Pi with an GPIO Breakout (Pi Cobbler)